-Ocean temperature may also be an important driver of juvenile survival (Paul et al. 1979, Incze 1983, Incze et al. 1982, Incze and Paul 1983, Paul and Paul 2001, Ciannelli and Bailey 2005, Spencer 2008).
+Ocean temperature may also be an important driver of juvenile survival (Paul et al. 1979, Incze 1983, Incze et al. 1982, Incze & Paul 1983, Paul & Paul 2001, Ciannelli & Bailey 2005, Spencer 2008).
 Surface temperatures may influence zoeal feeding environment, and developmental rate, and thus the period of vulnerability to direct predation while planktonic.
-Furthermore, environmental temperatures may lead to direct larval mortality when thermal tolerances are exceeded (Paul et al. 1979, Incze 1983, Incze et al. 1982, Incze and Paul 1983).
-Similarly, near bottom temperature (NBT) may influence post-settlement development rates, modulating vulnerability to predators, while also influencing predator access via thermal barriers, and driving mortality directly via crab thermal tolerances (Paul and Paul 2001, Ciannelli and Bailey 2005, Spencer 2008).
+Furthermore, environmental temperatures may lead to direct larval mortality when thermal tolerances are exceeded (Paul et al. 1979, Incze 1983, Incze et al. 1982, Incze & Paul 1983).
+Similarly, near bottom temperature (NBT) may influence post-settlement development rates, modulating vulnerability to predators, while also influencing predator access via thermal barriers, and driving mortality directly via crab thermal tolerances (Paul & Paul 2001, Ciannelli & Bailey 2005, Spencer 2008).

 Large scale climatic indices, which may serve as proxies for multiple intertwined environmental variables have proven to be useful in understanding recruitment patterns of certain species (Menge et al. 2011, Tzeng et al. 2012, Harford et al. 2017, Litzow et al. 2018, Szuwalski et al. 2021).
 Two important indices in the EBS region are the Arctic Oscillation (AO), and the Pacific Decadal Oscillation (PDO).
-The AO, defined as the leading mode of Northern Hemisphere sea level pressure poleward of 20° N, indexes the north-south range of the jet stream, and may be used as an indicator of mid- and high-latitude temperatures, and storm activity (Thompson and Wallace 1998).
+The AO, defined as the leading mode of Northern Hemisphere sea level pressure poleward of 20° N, indexes the north-south range of the jet stream, and may be used as an indicator of mid- and high-latitude temperatures, and storm activity (Thompson & Wallace 1998).
 The Pacific Decadal Oscillation, defined as the leading mode of North Pacific sea surface temperature (SST) anomalies and may also serve as an indicator for water temperatures, and again storm activity and related wind patterns and strength (Newman et al. 2016).
-Given the parameters these indices capture, either, or both may influence Tanner crab recruitment through regulation of sea surface and near-bottom temperatures, sea ice melt timing and water column stability and thus feeding environment, and larval advection patterns (Paul et al. 1979, Incze 1983, Incze et al. 1982, Incze and Paul 1983, Rosenkranz et al. 1998, Paul and Paul 2001, Rosenkranz et al. 2001, Ciannelli and Bailey 2005, Spencer 2008).
+The PDO is an important indicator for conditions in the Bering Sea, particularly SST, and a shift in the winter PDO in 1977 has been linked to a large-scale community reorganization throughout the North Pacific region.
+During a positive phase in the PDO, SST anomalies are positive in the Bering Sea region while during a negative phase the regional SST anomaly is negative.
+Given the parameters these indices capture, either, or both may influence Tanner crab recruitment through regulation of sea surface and near-bottom temperatures, sea ice melt timing and water column stability and thus feeding environment, and larval advection patterns (Paul et al. 1979, Incze 1983, Incze et al. 1982, Incze & Paul 1983, Rosenkranz et al. 1998, Paul & Paul 2001, Rosenkranz et al. 2001, Ciannelli & Bailey 2005, Spencer 2008).
 Significantly, a recent study using assessment model recruitment estimates has linked the AO to recruitment variability in both snow crab and Bristol Bay red king crab, although not Tanner crab (Szuwalski et al. 2021).

 In this study we examined the factors regulating juvenile Tanner crab abundance as measured by a bottom trawl survey over the period of 1978-2019.
 Specifically, we evaluated the effects of spawning stock size, competition (as indexed by female opilio abundance), predation (as indexed by the abundance of two groundfish predators, Pacific cod and flathead sole and a suite of physical variables (wind patterns, the PDO, AO, NBT, SST).